-A dog or cat over the age of 6 months needs a yearly pet license.
-The dog or cat need to be current on rabies vaccinations and proof from the vet needs to be shown at the time of obtaining a license.
-Licenses are $7.50 per dog or cat and can be purchased at the Police Department.
+Dogs and cats over the age of 6 months need yearly pet licenses.
+The dog or cat need to be current on rabies vaccinations and proof is required at the time of obtaining a license.

 We work with Minnesota Critter Getter for animal control needs.

 The full nuisance code is available on our Code of Ordinances page.

 Try to get a license plate number from the vehicle, then (even if you don't get a plate number), call the Le Sueur Police Department non-emergency number at 507-665-3313.

 The permit to purchase or transfer a firearm can be found on our Permits & Forms page.

 The City accepts responsibility for damages to mailboxes if the mailbox location and construction complies with the City's Mailbox Placement Standards and the damage is by physically being struck by a plow blade, wing, or other piece of equipment.
 Please note: damage caused by snow hitting the mailbox is not covered.